Religion & Worldviews Home Educators’ Fund

 Nobody Stands Nowhere

-Before you get started, make sure you’re eligible:
+Before you apply, make sure you’re eligible:

-✔ I am currently home educating
+✔️ I am currently home educating

-✔ I have a UK bank account
+✔️ I have a UK bank account

-Step 1: Get creative
+Step 1: Get creative!

 Our community panel will be looking for projects that include some or all of the following criteria when deciding which projects to fund: Relevance, Creativity, Impact, Collaboration.